mwunsch/weary/README.md

 ## Rack

 To maximize the utility of Weary, it's important to remember that driving everything is Rack.
 Almost every class is built to provide a Rack interface.

-A Weary::Request is a Rack middleware that constructs its own special environment.
+A `Weary::Request` is a Rack application.
+When you call `Request#call` it creates its own special Rack environment.
+In order to preserve your Rack middleware, you can add your middleware to the stack using `Request#use`.

+When using `Weary::Client` the `use` method will add the passed middleware to every Request stack.

+Authentication, by default is done by either `Weary::Middleware::BasicAuth` or `Weary::Middleware::OAuth`.
+Both are just Rack middleware, and can be used in any Rack stack.

+The point is, **it's just Rack**.

+## TODO

+1. I'm in the process of building `Weary::Route`, this will be a Rack application that is initialized with a set of Resources.
+On `#call`, it will find a resource that matches, build its request, and perform it, or return a 404.

+2. `Weary::Client#call` will call the aforementioned Route object.
+This will make every `Weary::Client` a mountable Rack application.

+3. Still need to do great documentation on the classes.

+4. I'm not particularly happy about the specs, they seem a bit brittle in places.

+5. I'd love to see more examples that utilize the Rackness of Weary.
+Using Devise, Warden, or mounted in a Rails application.

+## Copyright

+Copyright (c) 2009 - 2012 Mark Wunsch.
+Licensed under the [MIT License](http://opensource.org/licenses/mit-license.php).